mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ### Error handling
 We support the existing Python raise/try syntax, and also support with blocks etc.

-We will also support an optional + result type as well for the usecases that benefit from it, e.g. functional patterns, we are missing some support in the generics system to do that right now, but that will get filled in in the next couple months
+We will also support an optional + result type as well for the usecases that benefit from it, e.g. functional patterns, although we are missing some support in the generics system to do that right now.

 Mojo doesn't actually have exceptions (stack unwinding, etc).
 Our error handling is like Rust's error handling, except sugared `fn foo() raises -> Int:` actually returns an `ErrorOr<Int>` type and the parser generates automatic error propagation, etc.